VCityTeam/py3dtilers/py3dtilers/Common/README.md

 ## [lod_node](lod_node.py)
 ### LodNode
-A _LodNode_ contains geometries as [:red_circle:](#objectstotile)&nbsp;_ObjectsToTile_ and a list of child nodes.
+A _LodNode_ contains features as `FeatureList` and a list of child nodes.
 It also contains a [geometric error](http://docs.opengeospatial.org/cs/18-053r2/18-053r2.html#27) which is the distance to display the 3D tile created from this node.

 To create a _LodNode_:
 ```
-# Takes : geometries as FeatureList, a geometric error (int)
+# Takes : features as FeatureList, a geometric error (int)
-# Returns : a node containing the geometries
+# Returns : a node containing the features
 node = LodNode(feature_list, geometric_error=20)
 ```
 To add a child to a node: